A Framework for Fine-Grained Synchronization of Dependent GPU Kernels: Background

-\paragraph*{Stream Synchronization} A CUDA \emph{stream} contains a sequence of CUDA operations that execute in the order they were issued.
-When two CUDA kernels with a producer-consumer relationship are invoked on the same stream, the consumer-kernel is not started before all thread blocks of the producer-kernel has finished their execution.
-We call this synchronization as \emph{stream synchronization}.
-However, independent CUDA kernels can be invoked on different streams to execute the kernels concurrently.
-A stream also have an associated priority value.
-The CUDA driver ensures that operations on a higher priority stream are issued first before the operations on a lower priority stream.
+\spara{Stream Synchronization} A CUDA \emph{stream} is a sequence of CUDA operations that execute in the order they were issued.
+When two dependent kernels are invoked on the same stream, the consumer-kernel is not started before all thread blocks of the producer-kernel have finished their execution.
+We call this synchronization \emph{stream synchronization}.
+We can invoke independent CUDA kernels on different streams to execute kernels concurrently.
+A stream has an associated priority value, such that operations on a higher priority stream are issued before a lower priority stream.